New Shepard: New Shepard 4

 New Shepard 4 (NS4), also called "Tail 4", which flies with capsule RSS First Step, was the fourth propulsion module to be built and the first to carry human passengers.
 Bezos himself was a passenger.
 The vehicle was manufactured in 2018 and moved to the Blue Origin West Texas launch facility in December 2019.
 The uncrewed maiden launch of NS4 occurred on January 14, 2021.
 NS4 was successfully launched on July 20, 2021, with four passengers; Jeff Bezos was aboard this maiden crewed flight.
 On October 13, 2021, NS4 successfully launched and landed, carrying four passengers, including notable passenger William Shatner.
 On December 11, 2021, Blue Origin NS-19 successfully launched into space.
 This was the first time New Shepard carried six passengers, the full design passenger complement.
 In October 2024, National Air and Space Museum announced that Blue Origin will donate NS4 in future to be displayed in the museum.

 New Shepard 5

-New Shepard 5 (NS5), which flies with capsule RSS Kármán Line, is Blue Origin's second crew-rated propulsion module.
+New Shepard 5 (NS5), also called "Tail 5", which flies with capsule RSS Kármán Line, is Blue Origin's second crew-rated propulsion module.
 Manufactured to meet growing demand for New Shepard flights, it debuted on the NS-27 uncrewed flight, which flew on October 23, 2024, following aborted launch attempts on October 7, 2024, and October 13, 2024.